-Often the only information some constituencies receive during a crisis is through the media; therefore, media relations is an essential element during crisis communications.
+Often the only information constituencies receive during a crisis is through the media; therefore, media relations are an essential element during crisis communications.
 Waldorf University seeks to always be honest and courteous when dealing with the media.

-Members of the Emergency Response Team will be available for interviews related to their specific areas.
+Members of the Emergency Response Team may be available for interviews related to their specific areas depending on the situation.
 If team members are contacted directly by the media, they will immediately inform the Director of Marketing.
 Waldorf University employees are asked to refer media inquiries during a crisis to the Office of Marketing.